Malaysia national football team: FA Premier League Asia Cup (2003)

 In July 2003, Malaysia qualified for the 2003 FA Premier League Asia Cup as the host nation and as the only national team to ever do so, and on 24 July 2003, they lost 1–4 against Chelsea in the semi-finals in a match where Hairuddin Omar scored Malaysia's only goal of the tournament to bring the match to 1–1.
 In the third-place playoff on 26 July 2003, they lost 0–4 against Birmingham City and placed fourth in the tournament.

 2004 AFC Asian Cup qualification

-Malaysia were placed in the 6th group in the qualifying, alongside with teams such as Iraq, Bahrain & Myanmar.
+Malaysia were placed in the 6th group in the qualifying, alongside teams such as Iraq, Bahrain & Myanmar.
 The Malaysian national team drew with Iraq 0–0, before smashing Myanmar with 4 to nil goals.
 Malaysia later scored 2 goals against Bahrain in the last 10 minutes, securing them 5 points.

 However, disappointment would strike as they bombed their next matches in Manama, Bahrain.
 Malaysia failed to score points there, losing 5–1 to Iraq, 3–1 to Bahrain & 2–1 to Myanmar.
 Thus, Malaysia failed to qualify for 2004 AFC Asian Cup, sitting at the 3rd place with 1 win, 2 draws & 3 losses.
 The Malaysian media & fans reacted how the Malaysian team could lose with such a humiliating result outside Malaysia, similar to the 2000 AFC Asian Cup qualification, when they bombed their second leg matches against Thailand, North Korea & Taiwan.